MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-status.md

 ### Device preparation

-The enrollment status page tracks these steps during device preparation:
+During device preparation, the enrollment status page tracks these tasks for the device user:

+* Secure your hardware
+* Join your organization's network
+* Register your device for mobile management

+This section describes each task and what they accomplish.

+#### Secure your hardware
-1. Secure your hardware: The device completes the Trusted Platform Module (TPM) key attestation and validates its identity with Azure AD.
+The device completes the Trusted Platform Module (TPM) key attestation and validates its identity with Azure AD.
 Azure AD sends a token to the device, which is used during Azure AD join.

 This step is required for self-deploying mode and white glove deployment.
 It isn't needed for Windows Autopilot scenarios in user-driven mode.

-3. Join your organization's network: The device joins Azure AD by using the token received in the previous step.
+#### Join your organization's network
+The device joins Azure AD by using the token received in the previous step.

   This step is required in self-deploying mode and white glove deployment.
 Devices in user-driven mode have already completed this step by time they open the ESP.